ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 *   Create Storm Topology
 *   Configure a Storm Spout and Bolts.
 *   Store Persisting data in HBase and Hive.
-*   Verify Data Stored in HDFS and HBase.
+*   Verify Data Stored in HBase.

 ### Step 1: Create tables in HBase <a id="step1-create-tables-hbase-lab3"></a>